 Sustainability Case Study

-The company was acquired from the French retailer PPR in 2014.
-With a broad product range, Ellos reaches more than 2 million active customers.
-They strive to develop market leading consumer brands and long term relationships, and thus sustainability is not a project but a long-term approach to the business.
+The company was acquired from the French retailer PPR in 2013.
+With a broad product range, Ellos has approximately 1.7 million active customers.
+They strive to develop market leading consumer brands and long-term relationships, where sustainability is an integrated part of to the business.

-Ellos has identified its key risks and opportunities.
-Based on that they have developed an action plan and appointing a sustainability team representing a broad range of functions and competencies.
+Ellos is continuously assessing and identifying its key risks and opportunities.
+Based on that they have developed an action plan and appointed a sustainability team representing a broad range of functions and competencies.
 Good progress has been made in several areas, including the following examples:

 An important objective for Ellos is to use more sustainable materials in production.
-Cotton is an example of a very important raw material within the apparel business, therefore a key step for Ellos was to join the Better Cotton Initiative (BCI).
-The BCI is an industry collaboration that works with cotton farms and farmers to make cotton production better for both the people who produce it and for the environment.
+Cotton is an example of a very important raw material within the textile and apparel business, therefore a key step for Ellos was to join the Better Cotton Initiative (BCI).
+The BCI is an industry collaboration that works with cotton farms to make cotton production better for both the people who produce it and for the environment.
 The commitment has resulted in an increase of the share of sustainable cotton in production from 10 percent in 2015 to 81 percent in 2018.

 Tracking and reporting